wigsont/GLKB/README.md

 Notes:
 (a) Be cautious when modifying field names or database structure, as they are directly referenced in the source code.
 (b) The DBAccessor class is a utility for reading data from database.
-It was originally created by another contributor and later modified by the author to suit the current project requirements.
+It was originally created by another contributor and later modified by the author.